david-strejc/secure-webhosting-infra/README.md

 ![alt text](https://raw.githubusercontent.com/david-strejc/secure-webhosting-infra/master/serure-web-infra.png)

+# NEVER LET CONTROL OF YOUR DNS SERVERS UNDER ANYONE ELSE THAN YOU

+I've encountered many "security" companies who have their DNS servers hosted by webhosting companies and calls themselfs security experts.
+This is madness!
+DNS controls your company and your life.

 Secure Webhosting Infra serves as repo for gathering tools, techniques and How-Tos to have as secure webhosting for most attacked CMS - WordPress as only can be.
 One aspect of having fast webhosting is ability to serve more requests and spare more CPU power for defeating potential threats.

 # Speed as main security feature